Stunning coastal views and native bush make the Queen Charlotte Track a uniquely Marlborough walking and biking experience.

 Your day starts with a climb back up to the ridgeline for more amazing views and the option for a side trip to a lookout point.
 During the last half of the day you will be mainly following old bridle paths high above the water with views through the beech trees.
 The campsite at Davies Bay is a great spot to take in the views and tranquillity before your final hour of easy walking to the track end at Anakiwa where you can catch your boat or other transport back to Picton.

 Most of the track is wide and well formed, and all major streams have been bridged.
 For walkers, boots and a good level of fitness are required.
-The 71-kilometre trip can be completed in three to five days, or you can access the track where it meets the road and walk for just a day or two.
+The 70-kilometre trip can be completed in three to five days, or sections of the track can be walked or biked over a half-day or full-day.

 There are seven Department of Conservation self-registration campsites on the track, each with toilets and a water supply but no cooking facilities.
-Private accommodation (tent sites, cabins, motels and hotels) is available right along the track.
+Private accommodation (tent sites, cabins, bed and breakfasts, homestays and lodges) is available right along the track.

-Most people begin the walk from its northern end at Ship Cove.
+Most people begin the track from its northern end at Ship Cove.
 Water transport to the start can be organised from Picton, and commercial operators will carry your pack between your overnight stays.